M. Lindell Joseph, PhD, RN, FAAN, FAONL

-Dr. Maria Lindell Joseph is a health care leader, innovator, and professor.
+Dr. M. Lindell Joseph is a health care leader, innovator, and professor.
 She teaches leadership, innovation, health systems improvement, and project development within the College of Nursing MSN-CNL and DNP programs.

 In 2019, Dr. Joseph was elected to the AONE Foundation, Board of Directors and appointed to the Forum for Shared Governance Advisory Group.
 She currently chairs the Healthy Habits Interdisciplinary Advisory Group, a population health initiative to promote health and well-being at St. Patrick's Church in Iowa City.
 In 2018, she was inducted into the American Academy of Nursing.